Taking care of your veggie garden during summer

 Putting some varieties in the shade

-As I’ve mentioned in, some plants prefer to have a bit of shade to grow, especially when the sun is strong & the weather is hot.
+As I’ve mentioned in my previous article, some plants prefer to have a bit of shade to grow, especially when the sun is strong & the weather is hot.
 The good news is that when you grow in pots or grow tables, your balcony is flexible and you can move them around.
 If you are still growing radishes, lettuce, chard or spinach, it might be a good idea to place them in a shaded area for half of the day.
 They will highly appreciate having some rest !

 What to plant during summer?